-• Novel treatments for brain tumours (the focus of Arch Cancer Therapeutics Ltd.);

-• Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation (the focus of Arch Biotech Inc.);

-• Binding of peptides to solid surfaces ( the focus of Arch Biophysics); and.
+- Novel treatments for brain tumours (the focus of Arch Cancer Therapeutics Ltd.); - Novel treatments for chronic kidney and bowel diseases caused by non-infectious inflammation (the focus of Arch Biotech Inc.); - Binding of peptides to solid surfaces (the focus of Arch Biophysics)

 The Company owns, or has exclusive license on, intellectual property emanating from the first three research programs listed above.
 Continuing research work is being conducted at the Universities of Calgary, Alberta and Colorado.
-Both of the Canadian universities became shareholders of the Company upon formation of Arch Biopartners Inc. on May 7, 2010.
-The University of Colorado has a pending minority stake in the Company subject to a licensed product reaching certain commercial milestones.
+Both Canadian universities became shareholders of the Company upon formation of Arch Biopartners Inc. on May 7, 2010.

-The current balance sheet of the Company does not show a build up of material assets such as buildings and equipment as any facilities used for continuing research have been owned by the universities.
-Nor has the Company accumulated any material liabilities to date as a result of its research activities.
+The current statement of financial position of the Company does not show a build up of material assets such as buildings and equipment, as any facilities used for continuing research have been owned by the universities.
+The company has not accumulated any material liabilities to date as a result of its research activities.
 In the future, scientific research may also be conducted in private labs.
 The corporate headquarters are located in Toronto, Ontario.